rubiojr/gapp/notes.md

 * Receives a context, backgrounds the HTTP server
 * Takes a string as the configuration, instead of a filesytem file
 * Takes a number of options, to configure the Glance server

-Whislist:

-* Glance could expose a UNIX socket instead of a TCP one
-* The ability to define the config programatically could be interesting (maybe already possible)